kartikrathee95/Amazon-S3/README.md

 - **Rollback Version**: Roll back to a previous version of a file.
 - **Logout**: Log out of your account.

-Each button corresponds to a functionality provided by the backend APIs, and you can interact with them directly.

 ---

 ## Backend Details